mesg-foundation/engine/docs/api/service-type.md

-# Data service
+# Data core
 <!--
 DO NOT EDIT
-This file is generated using the ./scripts/build-proto.sh scripts Please update the github.com/mesg-foundation/core/service/service.proto file -->
+This file is generated using the ./scripts/build-proto.sh scripts Please update the github.com/mesg-foundation/core/interface/grpc/core/service.proto file -->